striezel/webp-viewer/readme.md

 ### Prerequisites

-To build webp-viewer from source you need a C++ compiler with support for C++17, CMake 3.8 or later, OpenGL, the GLFW library and the libwebp library. pkg-config is required to make it easier to find compiler options for the installed libraries.
+To build webp-viewer from source you need a C++ compiler with support for C++17, CMake 3.8 or later, OpenGL, the GLFW library (version 3.3 or later) and the libwebp library. pkg-config is required to make it easier to find compiler options for the installed libraries.
 Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.